The Who's Tommy

 Act Two

-It is 1960: Tommy has become the pinball champion and hero of the neighborhood gang ("Underture").
-Mr. Walker, still in search of a cure, convinces his wife to try once more ("There's A Doctor I've Found").
-They take Tommy to specialists for elaborate tests, but to no avail ("Go To the Mirror/Listening to You").
-The doctors discover that Tommy's senses do work but are for some reason not processing what he sees or hears and that no one can free Tommy from his catatonic state but himself.
-On the street a group of local louts surround Tommy and carry him home ("Tommy, Can You Hear Me?").
+It is 1960.
+Tommy has become the pinball champion and hero of the neighborhood gang ("Underture").
+Mr. Walker, still in search of a cure, convinces his wife to try once more ("There's a Doctor I've Found").
+They take Tommy to specialists for elaborate tests, but to no avail ("Go to the Mirror / Listening to You").
+The doctors discover that Tommy's senses do work but are, for some reason, not processing what he sees or hears, and that no one can free Tommy from his catatonic state... but himself.
+On the street, a group of local louts surround Tommy and carry him home ("Tommy, Can You Hear Me?").

 Casting